jm-rcc/hpc-docs/software/poetry.md

 # poetry
 ## Installed versions
  - poetry/1.5.1-gcccore-12.3.0  (version), (toolchain)
-### Description
-Python packaging and dependency management made easy.
+>Python packaging and dependency management made easy.
 Poetry helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.

 ## Homepage